 Buddha Resort: My blogger friends Melo, Ron and Gay stayed at the Buddha Resort (where the Red Hot Chili Peppers have been seen the week after I left...DAMNNN IT!).
 My friends really liked the place.
 I spent an evening at the resort and can vouch for it.
 Rates from PHP1900/night (US$42).

 Tiki Bungalows: This resort is run by a Swedish guy and his wife.
 Beautiful native huts with modern interior, located along the beach between Cloud 9 and the center of General Luna.
 Free WiFi.
 Rooms start from around US$20/night.
-You can book Tiki Bungalows directly on Agoda or on Airbnb (here is a US$20 voucher for Airbnb!)
+You can book Tiki Bungalows directly on Agoda or on Airbnb (here is US$20 credits for Airbnb!)